ahryncyszyn/Quarto/README.md

 > This project is designed to work on Linux based distributions - especially Ubuntu\Debian.

 ### Step 1
 First you need to install SFML.
 If the version that you want to install is available in the official repository, then install it using your package manager.
-For example on Ubuntu/Debian you would use `sudo apt-get install libsfml-dev`.
+For example on Ubuntu/Debian you would use `sudo apt-get install libsfml-dev` in the linux cmd.
 Alternatively, you could build SFML from source **NOT RECOMMENDED**.
 More information for general setup here [SFML-tutorial](https://www.sfml-dev.org/tutorials/3.0/getting-started/linux/).
 ### Step 2
+Clone the repository.
 In the project's directory you need to link all files using the `g++ *.cpp -c` command, then compile them with `g++ *.o -o quarto-app -lsfml-graphics -lsfml-window -lsfml-system`.
 ### Step 3
 Run the app with `./quarto-app`!